 Are you planning to become a dog owner?
 If so, you're doubtlessly looking forward to the arrival of your four-legged friend.
 Dogs offer unconditional loyalty and provide endless entertainment.
 But we'd like to draw your attention to a few risks before you rush out to the pet shop, dog breeder or shelter.
 After all, a dog is an instinctive animal, and that inevitably makes things unpredictable.
 Find out below why it's worthwhile taking out this insurance.

 Even though dogs were the first species to be domesticated, they are still animals, which means that unfortunately it's not possible to rule out all risks.
 These often involve major consequences: a large number of dog-bite cases involving children result in facial injuries, and in 85% of all such incidents the dog involved is familiar to the child.
 You should therefore always take the following into account:

-- Some dogs don't just bark – they bite, too.
-Whether it's unassuming passers-by or innocent toddlers that get bitten, the disaster is generally a complete surprise.
+- Some dogs don't just bark, they bite, too.
+Whether it's unassuming passers-by or innocent toddlers that get bitten, it's generally a complete surprise.

 - Your dog can also unintentionally cause a traffic accident, or even fall victim to an accident.
 Just think of unexpected manoeuvres or traffic noises that could startle your dog and cause it to run away in blind fear.

 - Large dogs are surprisingly powerful.
 An accident while playing